 When it comes to landscaping, many homeowners find that they are faced with a decision: grass or some kind of alternative?
 Of course, they can always split the difference, and many landscapes look fantastic when partially covered with grass and partially covered with another natural material.
 River rocks are one of the best options on the market, and they are especially useful in certain climates where watering sod could be problematic.
-Homeowners can read below to discover everything they might need to know about landscaping with river rocks including average costs, professional installation and the variety of river rocks available for each project.

 Landscape River Rocks Cost